-Much of what makes the OnePlus 6 feel extra special is the completely new build and design.
-It’s now made almost completely of glass, which curves around the rear and feels fantastic.
-There’s a rim of metal sandwiched between the glass to add some rigidity.
+Much of what makes the OnePlus 6 feel special is its completely new build and design.
+It’s now made almost completely of glass that curves around the rear and feels fantastic.
+There’s a rim of metal sandwiched between the glass to add some rigidity too.

 Despite being heavily rumoured in the run-up to launch, the OnePlus 6 doesn’t hold an IP-rating for water-resistance.
 However, the company has said that while the device holds no official rating, much work has been done to improve its protection against water.
 These come by way of extra seals around the ports and between the screen.

 I’m still slightly confused, though, by the lack of an official IP rating.
 Maybe the company is trying to save some cash by not officially garnering an IP rating; similar to the way it previously lacked the necessary codecs to play HD content from Netflix and Amazon.